hebersandoval/the-recipe-app/README.md

-###creating a review under a recipe when resources are nested
+###creating a review under a recipe when routes are nested

 ```ruby
 # config/routes.rb